Disneyland Monorail: Operations

 The Disneyland Monorail has two stations: one in Tomorrowland, and another in the Downtown Disney District.
 The original Monorail was a round trip ride with no stops.
 In 1961, the track was expanded to connect to a station at the Disneyland Hotel, making it an actual transportation system.
 The original Hotel station was torn down in 1999 and a new station, now called the Downtown Disney Station, was built in the same place.
 All riders must disembark at Tomorrowland Station, and during peak traffic periods, the monorail offers only one-way trips where all passengers must also disembark at the Downtown Disney Station and re-board for the return trip to Tomorrowland.
 Admission to Disneyland Park must be purchased to ride the monorail.

 In the fall of 2006, the Tomorrowland Station was remodeled due to the Finding Nemo Submarine Voyage construction.
 The original speed ramps were removed, and a new concrete ramp was added on the east end of the station to handle the queue and access to the station, with concrete stairs on the west end to handle the exiting Monorail passengers.

 The monorail travels in one direction only.
 All passengers board at a single platform.
 Leaving Tomorrowland station, the monorail crosses the Disneyland Railroad and continues along Harbor Boulevard on the eastern edge of the park.
 Turning to enter Disney California Adventure, it passes Monsters, Inc. Mike & Sulley to the Rescue! and the Sunset Showcase Theater.
 The track then crosses through the gateway to the Disney California Adventure park.
-Passengers can see Disneyland Park on the right and Disney California Adventure Park on the left.
+Passengers can see Disneyland Park on the right and Disney California Adventure on the left.
 The monorail then passes through Disney's Grand Californian Hotel & Spa then makes a sharp curve to the right and enters the Downtown Disney station, which has a vegetative theme to match the floral motif throughout the shopping district.

 Downtown Disney station has one platform.
 After a five-minute loading, the train leaves Downtown Disney and makes a short loop around the district before crossing above the esplanade between the two parks and heads back to Disneyland.
 Once inside the park, the monorail crosses the railroad again and goes into a series of sharp bends and curves around Tomorrowland.
 The track travels above the Submarine Lagoon and Autopia.
 The track crosses the lagoon four times.
 The track then curves around the Matterhorn Bobsleds, giving a view of Fantasyland, then turns left to reenter the Tomorrowland Station.

 All monorails are equipped with Grover 1056 2-chime air horns.
 The horn must be sounded twice when departing a station, at one point where the track parallels the currently unused PeopleMover/Rocket Rod track, and when approaching the Matterhorn.
 They are also sounded when a bird lands on the track, and as a greeting to passing Disneyland Railroad trains near the switch to the barn.
 The original monorails were equipped with horns that sounded more like real ground-level trains.